-3. Use of Clinical Decision Support Data for Generating Automated Case Review Reports
+3. Use of CDS R-SCAN Registry for Generating Automated Case Review Reports

-Facilities that have order entry systems with clinical decision support (CDS) integration such as CareSelect Imaging can create R-SCAN reports using their CDS data.
+Facilities that have order entry systems with clinical decision support (CDS) integration such as CareSelect Imaging can create R-SCAN reports using the CDS R-SCAN Registry.
 In this scenario, case review is automated by using the data clinicians enter when ordering an exam.